Air of Authority - A History of RAF Organisation

 Personnel were assembled at Turnhouse on 4 December 1940 but the unit did not form until 16 December, initially controlled by No 13 Group, it was transferred to No 81 Group on 31 December with it first aircraft arriving in January 1941.
 It eventually moved to its designated station of Crosby-on-Eden on 20 February 1941.
 It was intended to be a single seat fighter training unit with its first aircraft arrived in early March and training beginning at the end of the month, with Hurricanes as its main equipment.
 A new satellite opened at Longtown on 14 July with 'B' Flight moved there the following day.

-At the end of May 1942 the unit began preparations for a move to Milfield in Northumberland, with the move itself beginning in July and ending in early August.
+At the end of May 1942 the unit began preparations for a move to Milfield in Northumberland, with the move itself beginning in July and ending on 6 August.
 At the same time, the personnel and equipment moved from Longtown to Brunton.
 In March the unit received its first Typhoons but it was May before the first course completed their training on the new type in what was designated No 559 Squadron.
 This was also the identity the OTU would have adopt in the event of a German invasion (and later also No 564 Squadron) to operate from Newcastle.
 In April 1943, with the disbandment of No 81 Group, control passed to No 9 Group and despite being tasked as a Typhoon OTU, the unit found its aircraft being re-allocated to operational squadrons, owing to the the slow delivery rate of new aircraft coming the factories.
 On 26 January 1944 it was disbanded by being redesignated the Fighter Leaders School and absorbed Specialised Low Attack Instructor's School at the same time.
 During its existence it trained 1.485 pupil pilots and completed 101, 335 hours flying.

 The unit reformed at Acklington at half strength on 26 February 1945 to train Typhoon pilots, with Nos 6168 and 6257 Servicing Echelons being returned from the continent to provide the unit's maintenance wing.
 The first course arrived on 20 March with training commencing three days later followed by No 2 Course on 10 April but completed their course at the same time as No 1, both leaving on 22 April.
 However, these two courses would be the only ones to pass through the unit as it was notified in May that it would disband on 6 June 1945.